wagnerhsu/project-sql-server-samples/samples/features/security/sql-ledger/azure-sql-database/README.md

    1. Your Azure subscription id.
 To determine your subscription id, see [Find your Azure subscription](https://docs.microsoft.com/azure/media-services/latest/setup-azure-subscription-how-to?tabs=portal).
    1. The project name.
 The resource group containing all your demo resources will have that name.
 The project name will also be used as a prefix for the names of all demo resources.
 Please use only lowercase letters and numbers for the project name and make sure it is unique.
    1. The location - an Azure region name of your choice.
 See [Find the Azure geography that meets your needs](https://azure.microsoft.com/en-us/global-infrastructure/geographies/#overview).
-   1. The username and the password of the Azure SQL database server administrator.
-The default username is jaydba, to match a fictitious attacker's name, you will use during the demo. **Make sure you remember both the username and the password.**
+   1. The username and the password of the Azure SQL database server administrator. **Make sure you remember both the username and the password.** You will use it during the demo to match a fictitious attacker's name.
 1. When prompted, sign in to Azure.
 1. The script will deploy the demo environment, which may take a few minutes.
+If you want to monitor the deployment process, go to the [Azure Portal](https://portal.azure.com/) and open the resource group that is used for the demo environment.
+In the overview tab, click on the link next to **Deployments**.
 1. Finally, the script outputs the important information about your demo environment.
    - Database server name (`<project name>server.database.windows.net`)
    - Database name (`ContosoHR`)